paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 Not all pool data sources support this.
 Hikari for instance doesn't: there this method is deprecated.
 Oracle Universal Connection Pool ([UCP](https://docs.oracle.com/en/database/oracle/oracle-database/23/jjucp/intro.html#GUID-DEC07CE5-F791-4234-BBF9-5C808169BCD2)) on the other hand supports this method.

-#### How can Oracle Universal Connection Pool (UCP) combine pools?
+#### An overflow pool and the Oracle Universal Connection Pool (UCP)

 The idea here is to define all pool characteristics through configuration.
 In the case of a Spring Boot application this is rather easy: use the annotation `@ConfigurationProperties`.
 Every pool has some specific properties like username, password, pool name and maximum pool size, but also generic properties like the JDBC url, timeout settings and so on.
-When the generic properties are the same, that can be used to create one common pool where the maximum pool sizes will be accumulated.
+When the generic properties are the same, that can be used to create one shared overflow pool where the maximum pool sizes will be accumulated.

-So we will have a situation where there are several smart pools who are joined together to an actual combined and rather simple pool.
-The smart pools each contain the credential information needed to create a physical connection (or get a logical connection with the same credentials).
-They delegate the work of getting a connection to the simple pool.

-So the smart pool also gets a (default) connection via `getConnection()` but only after the smart pool data source library first sets the default credentials via `PoolDataSource.setUser()` and `PoolDataSource.setPassword()`.
-See also [the Oracle PoolDataSource interface](https://javadoc.io/doc/com.oracle.database.jdbc/ucp/21.3.0.0/oracle/ucp/jdbc/PoolDataSource.html).

-The only thing you need to change is the initial pool size.
-Since the common pool data source will have as credentials one of its combined pool data source credentials (for example user X), on start up it will create exactly this initial amount of connections for user X (since it is the default for `getConnection()`).
-And that is probably not what you want: a pool with only connections for user X. So it is best to set the initial pool size to 0 and let the physical connections be made on demand thereafter.

-#### How can we let Hikari combine pools?
+The smart pool data source for Oracle UCP can have two pools:
+* always a fixed pool of type `SimplePoolDataSourceOracle` that is a subclass of the standard Oracle UCP pool data source with pool statistics gathering added.
+* optionally a dynamic pool of the same type but **only** if the minimum and maximum pool size is not equal

+When a connection is requested:
+1. when the fixed pool has idle connections (or there is no dynamic pool): use the fixed pool and the default credentials, i.e. use `getConnection()`
+2. when the fixed pool has no idle connections and there is a dynamic pool: use the dynamic pool **but** with the credentials of the fixed pool i.e. use `getConnection(String username, String password)`.
+Please note that also the schema is passed just for verification.

+When an exception occurs indicating that a connection time-out has occurred, the other pool will be used to get a connection (if there are two pools).

+#### An overflow pool and Hikari

 We just saw that it was rather easy to use UCP.
-But Hikari does not support connections with specific credentials, only the defaults.
+But Hikari does not support connections with specific credentials, only the default credentials.

-Yeah, you can just set the default user and password like UCP but the connection returned is not guaranteed to have the correct username.
-Remember that all connections are created at start-up using the credentials at that time.
-So when it was user X and you ask for user Y now, you will get a user X session.
-Unless, unless, you ask for every connection while there are still connections available and then when there is none left, you close a physical connection (you can get a physical connection from a logical connection by unwrapping) and then ask again a connection for user Y. Maybe then Hikari will then create a physical connection to Y and return that.
-And then you do not have to forget to release all logical connections you asked before.
-Not really a pleasant scenario.

 So, we can just say that Hikari does not support a pool with different users.
 Unless, Oracle can help us...